Gamify-IT/docs/user-manuals/README.md

 # User manuals

-User manuals contains descriptions and screenshots of the different components (overworld, minigames, lectuer interface) of the Gamify-IT platform.
+The user manuals contain descriptions, screenshots, and tutorials on how to use the different components (overworld, minigames, lecturer interface) of the Gamify-IT platform.

 - [Overworld](overworld/README.md)